-This year, I’m looking at female friendships under oppression as an aspect of a literary criticism assignment for my Masters in Creative Writing at Oxford University.
-There aren’t very many literary books with positive female friendships forming a primary narrative.
-Female friendship, whether positive or negative, is an altogether unlikely subject matter in literature.
+I’m looking at female friendships under oppression as an aspect of a literary criticism assignment for my Masters in Creative Writing at Oxford University.
+There aren’t very many literary books with positive female friendships as a primary narrative.
 I had to scour the internet to piece together a reading list, and once I’d gathered all of the books, I really had mixed feelings about those books I’d sourced and went on to read.
 Depictions of female friendships and female peer relationships penned by women authors are very often a landscape of jealousy, competitiveness, and betrayal.
 Hey, I get it.
 Readers want intrigue, drama, crisis.
 But it seems as though the conflict in novels dealing with female friendship always arises from within the friendship.
 Comparatively, male friendships fare rather well in literature, and the conflict comes from forces outside the friendship.
 Consider Frodo and Sam, Theo and Boris, Harry and Ron (okay so that’s not literature so much), Huckleberry Finn and Tom Sawyer, amongst many others.
 Hm.

 Vera Brittain wrote, “From the days of Homer the friendships of men have enjoyed glory and acclamation, but the friendships of women, in spite of Ruth and Naomi, have usually been not merely unsung, but mocked, belittled and falsely interpreted.
 I hope that Winifred’s story may do something to destroy these tarnished reputations and show its readers that loyalty and affection between women is a noble relationship which far from impoverishing, actually enhances the love of a girl for her lover, of a wife for her husband, of a mother for her children.”
 (Hence, Testament of Friendship, all about a great and long-lasting friendship with the writer Winifred Holtby.
 More details in the Reading List below.)